binary-com/academy/README.md

 Tag value sets the group of pages to build navigation for.
 Example: Learning center sidebar nav and contributors grid page as well as contributor sidebar menu.
 There are only 3 tags now, "learning" for Learning Center, "contributor" for Contributors and "main" for building main navigation.

-Front matter example for page webinars, which is under tag "learning", mening it belongs to the group of pages (category if you will) Learning Center.
+Front matter example for page webinars, which is under tag "learning", meaning it belongs to the group of pages (category if you will) Learning Center.
 ```
 layout: page-learning-center
 title: Webinars